otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

-# Tech Paper - Extensions of Securing a Web Server
+# Tech Paper - Extensions of Securing a Web Server with TLS

 This techpaper gives a short overview on how to securely publish a webserver with 'state of the art' technologies in year 2019.